-Click around the outside edge of the object to select any additional background areas to remove.
-The magnetic lasso will snap to the edges of the object, but be sure to click frequently enough to help it out.
-Once you’ve selected part of the background, tap the delete key.
+Click around the outer perimeter of the object to choose any extra background areas you want to eliminate.
+The magnetic lasso will fasten to the object’s sides, but make sure you are frequently clicking to help it stay on track.
+Once you’ve chosen a part of the background, hit the delete key.

-You can also use the eraser in the toolbox to delete sections of the background, which helps the final cleanup after you use the lasso tool.
+A different way to do this is to use the eraser in the toolbox to remove sections of the background; this is a great way to perform a final cleanup after you’re done with the lasso tool.

-Lastly, you’ll want to choose the background layer under the Layers panel.
-After you delete this layer, you’ll only have the selection you made in the beginning.
-If desired, you can add a new background layer and experiment with various color schemes, effects, pictures, and patterns to feel how your choice will look.
-You can also keep the background transparent—just leave everything as it currently is, and don’t add a new background.
+Finally, you’ll need to select the background layer under the Layers panel.
+After you remove this layer, you’ll only see the selection you made at the start.
+If you prefer, you can add a new background layer and have fun experimenting with various color schemes, effects, images, and designs to preview how your selection will appear.
+You’re also able to retain a transparent background—just leave everything the way it is, and refrain from adding a new background.

-When you save your photoshop file, you’ll be able to choose from a few different file types.
-Be sure to pick PNG if you want to keep your piece’s transparency.
-If you choose other options, such as JPEG, the system won’t save your transparency.
-Navigate to File > Save As and choose PNG from the menu.
-Remember to always save a second copy as a PSD file so you can adjust later on if need be.
+When you save your photoshop file, you’ll be able to select from a few distinct file types.
+Remember to pick PNG if you need to keep your image’s transparency.
+If you choose another option like JPEG, be aware that you’ll lose all transparency.
+Go to File > Save As and select PNG from the drop-down menu.
+We highly recommend always saving a second copy as a PSD file to modify later if necessary.